gal-yedidovich/Prefs/README.md

 	.sink { print("name changed to: \($0)") }
 ```

-> `Prefs.publisher` will fire events when the prefs instance has committed non-empty commits.
+> `Prefs.publisher` will fire events only when the prefs instance has committed non-empty commits.

-##PrefsValue
+## @PrefsValue property wrapper
 A simple property wrapper for easy `Prefs` manipulation.
 Also, it allows to update SwiftUI views when wrapped value changes (both from view or directly the prefs)

 ```swift